DaanSchar/bamboogame/README.md

 setup after cloning:
   run gradle build.
-  run the main method in desktop/src/.../DesktopLauncher.java
+  run the following command in the terminal: .\gradlew run